dishantMHAKHARIYA/Curriculum-Vitae/README.md

 Feel free to use the information contained in these files to learn more about me, as a potential candidate for employment or other opportunities.
 If you have any questions or would like to get in touch, you can reach me at [email address].

 License
-The contents of this repository are licensed under [insert license].
+The contents of this repository are licensed under.
 Please respect the licensing terms when using or sharing my CV.

 Credits
-The template used for my CV was designed by [template designer name], available on [template source].
 The contents of my CV are my own and do not reflect the views or opinions of any previous employers or organizations.